 Each article or painting is special for its creator.
 That said, sometimes there are creations we like more.

-My favorite article is how to create the illusion of depth when drawing.
+My favorite article is how to draw the illusion of depth.
 It took a lot of time to develop (both writing and drawing).
 It is still under constant development.